natescode/silicon/docs/basics.md

 _This will be covered more thoroughly in [Advanced](./advanced.md)_

 By default.
-All variable are immutable and local (on the stack).
+All variable are immutable and local (cannot escape their scope aka the stack).

 `@let` or `$` - local, immutable